Excel Central School: Library

-The library, also called by Excelites the Wisdom Centre within the campus, encompasses more than 3000 volumes of selected books on various subjects.
-It possesses reference materials and sources such as encyclopaedias, childcraft, dictionaries, domestic and international children's research documents, newspapers, and a collection of child play-related materials, i.e. Audio & Video Compact Disc and Tapes.
-Furthermore, it receives valuable advice from national and international research institutions and universities.
+The library, also called by Excelites as the Wisdom Centre within the campus, contains more than 3000 volumes of selected books on various subjects.
+It has reference materials and sources such as encyclopaedias, childcraft, dictionaries, domestic and international children's research documents, newspapers, and a collection of child play-related materials, i.e. Audio & Video Compact Disc and Tapes.

-Space Observatory
+Observatory

-In 2015, a space observatory was inaugurated by NASA Astronaut Dr. Donald Alan Thomas in the campus to engage students with astronomy and astrophysics, while building a strong interest of space exploration within them.
-The space observatory currently houses a telescope used by students, teachers and parents to observe and research cosmic entities.
+In 2015, a space observatory was inaugurated by NASA astronaut Dr. Donald Alan Thomas in the campus to engage students with astronomy and astrophysics, while building an interest of space exploration within them.
+The space observatory houses a telescope used by students, teachers and parents to observe and research cosmic entities.
 Students have conducted research on Sunspots, the Moon and other nearby planets.

 Resource Room

-The school also has an advanced research room with adequate computers with internet access, that is accessible to the students and teachers alike for academic and knowledgable purposes.
+The school also has a research room with computers with internet access, that is accessible to the students and teachers.

 Administration

-Governance

-The current principal of the school is Mr. Binu Kumar, acting under the supervision of the board of directors of Excel Group of Schools.
-Various vice principals and academic coordinators work in a close circle in accordance to the school's functioning guidelines.
+The principal of the school since 2016 is Binu Kumar, acting under the supervision of the board of directors of Excel Group of Schools.
+The vice-principal and other academic coordinators work in accordance to the school's functioning guidelines.

-Working time

-The school office is open between the hours of 9.00 A.M. and 5.30 P.M.
-Parents can meet the principal at any time during office hours.
-The office remains closed on Sundays and other Public Holidays.
-Regular school hours are from 0900 to 1600 hours, until grade nine and 0700 to 2000 hours for other grades.
-Every year has four respective terms of three months each, beginning with June and ending with May.

-Student life

-Clubs and After-school Activities

-The school has over ten different clubs associated with different themes for students to be a part of, led by senior teachers of the school.
-Student Council does not play an active but a passive role in assisting the teachers with their disciplinary workload.
-Various student organisations like Red Cross, Bharat Scouts and Guides and National Service Scheme also have presence within the school of which hundreds of students are active members.

-Elite student led organisations of particular batches have existed within the campus like 'Make India Better', 'ISC Media cum Foundation' for the sake of charity and public awareness.

-Student Media

-Students have played an active role in marketing and promoting events of the school along with the institution itself on various platforms like Youtube, Instagram and Facebook.
-This has given rise to various YouTubers focusing on the school at large, with a strong and growing base of followers.
-Many events at the school are shot by and edited by the students themselves.